-Coup de Coeur – Part Three: I beg your pardon …
+Coup de Cœur – Part Three: I beg your pardon …

 I drove south to my newly empty house.
 Wind back.
 Empty?
 Nah!
 Every stick of junk he possessed was still there.
 Somehow my enchanting house, the place I fell in love with on the internet, remember, had turned into a cold, unwelcoming landfill site.
 We had known it was impossible to walk across the grenier (attic) floor, my husband had kept the worst secrets of the cave (cellar) from me on the basis that the ladder was dodgy.
-Lies, all lies – I’m quite the mountain goat on the quiet as it turns out and I bound up and down quite nimbly, thank you.
+Lies, all despicable lies – I’m quite the mountain goat on the quiet and I bound up and down ladders quite nimbly, thank you.
 But I chose not to argue, nor look, frankly fearful of what I might find.
 The truth was far worse than any imagined fiction.
-And sandwiched in the middle of top and underground floors are two others which somehow seemed to have sprouted their own detritus.
-In abundance.
+And sandwiched in the middle of top and underground floors are two others, which somehow seemed to have sprouted their own detritus.
+Abundantly.

-The town workers (les chantiers) set about their task.
+The town workers (generally referred to as les ouvriers) set about their task.
 They fitted it in between their routine and other jobs.
 I journeyed down after a month and was overjoyed.
-A week later I went again and could not believe it – there was even more debris than the week before.
+A week later I went again and could not believe what greeted me – there was even more debris than the week before.
 This bizarre and unwelcome routine continued for weeks.
 Smile-despair-smile-despair.
-Every single time I thought there was nothing else to unearth, the jolly chantiers found more.
+Every single time I thought there was nothing else to unearth, the jolly ouvriers found more.
 Not that I was complaining, they were moving the damned stuff.
 And it was just stuff.
 Lots and lots of stuff.
 The physical incarnation of a clearly disturbed mind.
 The demented collection of a frenzied, and almost certainly certifiable magpie.

-In November, we were in the Mairie discussing something or other with the beatified assistant when the chief chantier came staggering in.
-He looked at us, shrugged the most glorious gaelic shrug I have EVER seen and told us we were entirely mad to have taken on the house.
+In November, we were in the Mairie (town hall, if you will) discussing something or other with the beatified assistant when the chief ouvrier came staggering in.
+He looked at us, shrugged the most glorious gaelic shrug I have EVER seen and told us we were entirely and clearly mad to have taken on the house.
 The beatifeic one laughed angellically.
 I felt sick.